EudoraYy/FedFOC/README.md

 python wm811k-process.py
 ```

-We provide scripts to run the algorithms, which are put under `scripts/`.
+We provide a script to run the FedFOC algorithm, which is put under `scripts/`.
 Here is an example to run the script:
 ```
 bash scripts/fedfoc.sh
 ```